 Model One: One of the most powerful real-world networking techniques is called “give-to-get”.
 You meet someone, find out what they’re interested in, and then find a way to give it to them.
 If you do this consistently, eventually they will return the favor.

 Model Two: To compete, an organization must do so on Price, Expertise, or Trust.
 Leaving price aside, a powerful way to showcase expertise is to either blog, or send an insightful email from time-to-time.
 The more people read your insights, the more trust you earn.

-Model Three: The Relationship Curve, which defines how people (and organizations) make decisions, states that prospective clients go through several stages: Awareness, Preference, Trial, and Commitment.
-Marketing planning is all about moving prospects up the relationship curve.
-(Think about it: it’s always easier to sell to your friends.)
+Model Three: The Trust Curve, which defines how people (and organizations) make decisions, states that prospective clients go through several stages: Awareness, Preference, Trial, and Commitment.
+Marketing planning is all about moving prospects up the Trust curve.
+(Think about it: it’s always easier to sell to your friends – because they trust you.)

-The most sophisticated marketers know that a website (and Social Media) only go so far.
-Whether you subscribe to Give-to-get, Price-Expertise-Trust, the Relationship Curve (or all three), there are three requirements to successfully “close” a sale:
+The most sophisticated marketers know that a website (and Social Media) can only go so far.
+Whether you subscribe to Give-to-get, Price-Expertise-Trust, the Trust Curve, or all three, there are three requirements to successfully “close” a sale:

 This week’s action plan: Objectively look at your marketing and ask yourself two questions:

 Does this topic resonate?
 Reach out to Randall: he can present it to your group.
 (More presentation topics)

 @RandallCraig (Follow me for daily insights)

 Each week, get Randall’s 60-second nugget on translating digital knowledge to action.
 Curious?
 Read 600+ past articles.